Best Essential oils for New Born Baby’s Skin

 - Tamanu Oil (Calophyllum inophyllum) 10 mL

-- Fragonia Oil (or Ravensara Oil) 2 drops
+- Fragonia Oil (or Ravensara Oil) 2 drop

 These essential oils are safe to be used on baby’s sensitive and delicate skin.
 These pure and natural Essential Oils are Best essential oils for kids.
 It is very helpful for babies’ sound sleep.
 These are also the best essential oils for baby cough and congestion.
 These pure oils are best essential oils for baby’s dry skin.
 The only thing to keep in consideration is to use right amount of oil diluted with apt amount of carrier oil.
 Try the aforementioned blends and share your experience in the comment section below.